kjamrit/broadcast-server/README.md

 A simple CLI-based broadcast server and client using Node.js and WebSockets.

 This project demonstrates real-time communication between multiple clients via a central WebSocket server.
-Messages sent by one client are broadcast to all connected clients.
+Messages sent by one client are broadcasted to all connected clients.

 ---